 Nottingham NG7 6JL

 Some bed availability

-The Huntercombe Centre Sherwood is a specialist care home for men with mental health problems or learning disability and a history of challenging behaviour.
+The Huntercombe Centre Sherwood is a specialist care home for men and women with mental health problems or learning disability and a history of challenging behaviour.
 Residents generally come to Sherwood as an alternative to being admitted to a locked rehabilitation service.

 Some have a history of criminal offending or have an addiction.
 Some residents stay with us on a guardianship order or a supervised community treatment order.

 We provide a structured, supportive environment to help individuals rehabilitate back into the community.
 Our aim is to help them to live a safe, fulfilling life.

 We’re in a quiet suburb close to Nottingham City Centre

 By road, we’re six miles from the M1 motorway